The 17 Best Gambling Books Money Can Buy in 2019

 By Michael Konik

-This is an immersing account into the sports betting operations in America.
-Given that Michael Konik is a journalist, it doesn’t come as a surprise that his book on sports betting uses tasteful writing to delve into the author’s own story of making millions wagering on sports and beating the bookies.
+Being Michael Konik a professional journalist, it doesn’t come as a surprise that his book on sports betting uses tasteful writing to delve into the author’s own story of making millions wagering on sports and beating the bookies.

 Video Poker for the Intelligent Beginner